GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric forward modeling

 \subsection{Investigating disequilibrium processes with \texttt{VULCAN}}

-To investigate the atmospheric composition when incorporating disequilibrium processes, we employed the photochemical model \texttt{VULCAN} \citep{Tsai2017,Tsai2021} with the temperature profiles computed by \texttt{PICASO} as input.
+To investigate the atmospheric composition when incorporating disequilibrium processes, we employed the photochemical model \texttt{VULCAN}\footnote{\url{https://github.com/exoclime/VULCAN}} \citep{Tsai2017,Tsai2021} with the temperature profiles computed by \texttt{PICASO} as input.
 These temperature profiles remained fixed without performing iteration to account for the radiative feedback of the disequilibrium abundances.
 The initial composition was determined by the equilibrium abundance for the given elemental abundances, calculated by \texttt{FastChem} \citep{Stock2018} and incorporated in \texttt{VULCAN}.
 We used the most recent S–N–C–H–O photochemical network\footnote{\url{https://github.com/exoclime/VULCAN/blob/master/thermo/SNCHO_photo_network_2024.txt}} for these calculations.
 TOI-5205 is an M4 dwarf with an effective temperature of 3430 K and we adopted the UV spectrum of GJ 436 \citep[M3;][]{muscles1,muscles2,muscles3} as an analogue for the stellar UV spectrum.
-We explored the same atmospheric parameter space as the RCTE models.
+For all parameters other than the metallicity, we explored an atmospheric parameter space identical to that of the RCTE models.

 As the best-fitting RCTE models reached the lower limit of the \texttt{PICASO} metallicity grid, we extended the grid to lower metallicities using \texttt{VULCAN} to investigate potential biases in atmospheric parameters due to grid limits.
 We did not calculate new pressure-temperature profiles for the lower metallicity models, but instead adopted the pressure-temperature profile from the nearest model in the RCTE grid.
 In addition, motivated by the strong detection of \ce{H2S} (see \S\ref{sec:poseidonresult}), we explored a range of sulfur elemental abundances that deviated from the solar elemental ratio.
-Specifically, we (i) used two different strengths of vertical mixing ($K_{zz}=10^6$ and 10$^9$ cm$^{-2}$ s$^{-1}$), (ii) expanded the grid to lower metallicities down to $\mathrm{[M/H]}=-2.0$, and (iii) included different sulfur enhancements ($f_S$ = 1, 10, 100), where $f_S$ is the sulfur enhancement factor relative to the solar value from \cite{Asplund2021}.
-For reference, the adopted solar elemental abundances are $[\mathrm{C/H}]=-3.54$, $[\mathrm{O/H}]=-3.31$, and $[\mathrm{S/H}]=-4.88$.
+Specifically, we (i) used two different strengths of vertical mixing ($K_{zz}=10^6$ and 10$^9$ cm$^{-2}$ s$^{-1}$), (ii) expanded the grid to lower metallicities down to $\mathrm{[M/H]}=-2.0$, and (iii) included different sulfur enhancements ($\mathrm{S/H}=$ 1, 10, 100), where S/H is the sulfur enhancement factor relative to the solar value from \cite{Lodders2009}.
+We assumed that the lower metallicity grid points had the same pressure-temperature profiles as the grid points generated using \texttt{PICASO} for $\mathrm{[M/H]}=-1$ and $\mathrm{S/H}=1$.
+For reference, the adopted solar elemental abundances for the \texttt{VULCAN} analysis are $[\mathrm{C/H}]=-3.54$, $[\mathrm{O/H}]=-3.31$, and $[\mathrm{S/H}]=-4.88$.